nativefier/nativefier/API.md

 --clear-cache
 ```

-Prevents the application from preserving cache between launches.
+*[New in 7.6.11]* Prevents the application from preserving cache between launches.

 #### [disk-cache-size]